JLWSUtilityFunctions

 urand01Complex: (PositiveInteger, PositiveInteger) -> JLWSMatrix JLWSComplex

-urand01Complex(rows,cols) returns a JL WS matrix with uniformly distributed random complex elements in the unit square.
+urand01Complex(rows,cols) returns a Julia WS matrix with uniformly distributed random complex elements in the unit square.
 Convenience function.

 urand01Complex: PositiveInteger -> JLWSVector JLWSComplex

-urand01Complex(n) returns a JL WS vector with uniformly distributed random complex elements in the unit square.
+urand01Complex(n) returns a Julia WS vector with uniformly distributed random complex elements in the unit square.
 Convenience function.

 urand01Real: (PositiveInteger, PositiveInteger) -> JLWSMatrix JLWSReal

-urand01Real(rows,cols) returns a JL WS matrix with uniformly distributed random elements in the range 0..1.
+urand01Real(rows,cols) returns a Julia WS matrix with uniformly distributed random elements in the range 0..1.
 Convenience function.

 urand01Real: PositiveInteger -> JLWSVector JLWSReal

-urand01Real(n) returns a JL WS vector with uniformly distributed random elements in the range 0..1.
+urand01Real(n) returns a Julia WS vector with uniformly distributed random elements in the range 0..1.
 Convenience function.

 vandermondeMatrix: (JLWSList JLWSExpression, JLWSInteger) -> JLWSMatrix JLWSExpression